Nicolas Chantereine: Conclusion

-One can see in the evolution of his works the changes that occurred in the arts in Spain and Portugal in the first half of the 16th century.
+In the evolution of his works can be seen the changes that occurred in the arts in Spain and Portugal in the first half of the 16th century.
 Breaking a centuries-long tradition, he would rather associate with scholars and humanists, than with artists belonging to his own craft.

-His influence on Portuguese sculpture is rather limited, as he didn’t have a permanent workshop.
+His influence on Portuguese sculpture is limited, as he did not have a permanent workshop.
 However he had some influence as can be seen in the works of the sculptors Jean de Rouen and Diogo Pires the Younger.